School uniform is compulsory for all students in Years 7 to 11.

 |TIGHTS||Girls - thick grey or black tights|

-Smart, plain outdoor coats may be worn.
+Smart, dark, plain outdoor coats may be worn.
 Please note that coats with patterns, images and/or large text will not be acceptable.
 Also, very bright colours are not acceptable.
 In addition, hooded tops, sweatshirts and denim/leather coats or jackets are not acceptable for school – click here for further clarification.

 For health and safety reasons students may be asked to tie long hair back for certain activities.